Yokosuka K1Y

 The Yokosuka K1Y, also known as the Navy Type 13 Trainer, was a Japanese single-engined biplane trainer of the 1920s.
-Designed by the Japanese Navy Arsenal at Yokosuka, over 100 were built by several manufacturers, the type being used by the Imperial Japanese Navy well into the 1930s.
+Designed by the Japanese Navy Arsenal at Yokosuka, over 100 were built by several manufacturers and was used by the Imperial Japanese Navy well into the 1930s.

 Design and development

 In 1924, the Yokosuka Naval Air Technical Arsenal was tasked with designing a replacement for the Imperial Japanese Navy's Yokosuka I-go Ko-gata and Avro 504 floatplane trainers.
 The resultant design was a single-engined two-bay biplane of fabric-covered wooden construction.
-It was powered by a Gasuden-built 130 hp Benz six-cylinder water cooled inline engine, and could be fitted with either a conventional landing gear or floats.
+It was powered by a Gasuden-built 130 hp Benz six-cylinder water cooled inline engine and could be fitted with either a conventional landing gear or floats.
 It first flew in 1925 and was accepted into service as the Navy Type 13 Trainer, with the short system designation E1Y.

 Operational history

-After acceptance in October 1925, about 40 were built by Nakajima, with 48 more built by Kawanishi from 1928 to 1928 to 1932, and 10 by Watanabe in 1933–34, which together with six aircraft built by Yokosuka, gave a total of about 104.
+After acceptance in October 1925, about forty were built by Nakajima, with forty-eight more built by Kawanishi from 1928-32, and ten by Watanabe in 1933–34, which, together with six aircraft built by Yokosuka, gave a total of about 104.
 The type remained the standard floatplane trainer of the Imperial Japanese Navy until it was replaced by the Yokosuka K4Y from 1933, although a few remained in use until the early years of the Second World War.